 Once your elderly parent spends down their assets to meet the Medicaid nursing home resource requirements, she could be immune from credit card debt collectors.
 At a minimum, there are no longer any bank accounts or IRA funds for them to seize after a court ruling.

-However, Medicaid rules regarding homes could leave mom or dad exposed and gives the collection agencies reason to move quickly – before the state or facility stakes its legal claim and gets to the front of the line.
+However, Medicaid rules regarding homes could leave mom or dad exposed and give the collection agencies reason to move quickly – before the state or facility stakes its legal claim and gets to the front of the line.

 - Widows residing in nursing homes without the intent to return must sell their house to fund long-term care expenses